-The company, which is part of the Frank Family Entertainment Group, plans to open a bowling-themed dining and entertainment complex called "Revolutions" in the former Regal Cinemas multiplex on Route 378 this fall.
+The company, which is part of the Frank Family Entertainment Group, plans to open a bowling-themed dining and entertainment complex called "Revolutions" in on Route 378 this fall.

 The building that will house the complex is owned by Joseph Posh, a Bethlehem Township developer who bought it when Regal closed in the summer of 2011.